wsydney76/craft-theme4/README.md

 ##  Installation

 * Run `composer install`
-* Edit `config/Env.php` with your environment specific settings
+* Edit `config/Env.php` with your environment specific settings.
 * Run `php craft install` Enter you user data and confirm the other settings.
 * Run `php craft migrate/all`